daviddcho/supermario/README.md

 # Super Mario Bros

-An implementation of a Double Deep Q Network to learn to play Super Mario Bros.
+An implementation of the Double Deep Q Network (DDQN) to learn to play Super Mario Bros.

+It takes ~30 hours of training to get 57% win rate.
+And training for more than 30 hours doesn't seem to increase that win rate showing the limitations of DDQN.

 ![mario](/mario.png)